weibeld/k1s/README.md

 ## What is it?

-A minimalistic Kubernetes dashboard allowing you to observe any resource type in any namespace (or across all namespaces) in real-time.
+A minimalistic Kubernetes dashboard allowing you to observe Kubernetes resources of any type in any namespace (or across all namespaces) in real-time.

 It's implemented as a Bash script with 50 lines of code.

 ## What is it not?

-k1s is not a full-featured production-grade Kubernetes dashboard (for such a use case, it would be better to use a real programming language, like Go).
+k1s does not attempt to be a fully-featured production-grade Kubernetes dashboard (for such cases, it would be better to use a real programming language, such as Go).

-Instead, it's an experiment of how far you can go with building something useful with Bash with as little code and as few dependencies as possible.
+Instead, it attempts to be as minimalistic as possible with the goal of being easy to install and use and adaptable to various use cases.

 ## How does it work?

 With a lot of highly condensed Bash scripting.
-This [article](https://itnext.io/the-worlds-simplest-kubernetes-dashboard-k1s-4246e03191df) contains a line-by-line explanation of the code.
+[This article](https://itnext.io/the-worlds-simplest-kubernetes-dashboard-k1s-4246e03191df) explains how the code works.

 ## Installation